NathanRouille/Video-3D-Vision/README.md

+Video and 3D Vision: Practical Notebooks

+This repository contains my lab works for the Video and 3D Vision course.
+Each lab explores a fundamental computer vision topic, combining theoretical concepts with hands-on Python and OpenCV implementations.
+Below is a summary of the content and skills applied in each lab.

 ## Lab 1: Motion Estimation — Block Matching and Optical Flow
 - **Objective**: Implement and compare block-matching and optical-flow methods for estimating motion between frames, and evaluate their effect on motion compensation.
 - **Key Topics**: